BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Frameworks/mod-configuration-menu.md

 ## MCM API functions

-As of version 1.14+, MCM introduces a global `MCM` table that simplifies access and modification of values.
-This should be used for almost all operations, avoiding usage of `Mods.BG3MCM` internals unless explicitly stated in the documentation.
+As of version 1.14+, MCM introduces a global `MCM` table (can be called anywhere in your code) that simplifies MCM usage such as access and modification of settings' values.
+This should be used for any operations with MCM, avoiding usage of `Mods.BG3MCM` internals unless explicitly stated in the documentation.

 **Notes**: